Northern Vancouver

 Island Ale Trail

-Vancouver Island is a big place, home to diverse landscapes and an assortment of excellent craft breweries in the communities of the Comox Valley, Campbell River and Port McNeil.
+Vancouver Island is a big place, home to diverse landscapes and an assortment of excellent craft breweries in the communities of the Comox Valley, Campbell River and Port McNeill.

 This ale trail encompasses the upper portion of Vancouver Island, running from the Comox Valley all the way up to Port Hardy at the top.